craftcms/docs/docs/3.x/extend/cp-section.md

 - `badgeCount` _(optional)_ – The badge count that should be displayed in the nav item.
 - `subnav` _(optional)_ – An array of subnav items that should be visible when your section is accessed.
 (See [Subnavs](#subnavs).)

+The `url` property must be registered with a relative path to the plugin or module's section in the Control Panel in order for Craft to properly determine which nav item to designate as "active."
+Further, your subnav paths should begin with this same nav item's path in order for the item to appear selected when a subnav item is active.

 ## Subnavs

 If your section has a sub-navigation, each subnav item within your `subnav` array should be represented by a sub-array with `url` and `label` keys: